Be sure to submit a formal application with the Graduate School of Arts and Sciences:

 Who is eligible?

 Doctoral candidates accepted by the Graduate School of Arts and Sciences who are focusing on topics in Israel Studies are eligible to apply for a Schusterman Israel Studies Fellowship.
-The GSAS application is separate from the Schusterman application.
-Please click here for the Schusterman application only.
+The GSAS application is separate and preliminary to the Schusterman application.
+Please click here for the Schusterman interest application only.

 To apply to Brandeis' Graduate School of Arts and Sciences, please click here.